polarityio/pastebin-dmps/README.md

 Base URL used to access your instance of psbdmp_dot_ws including the schema.

-### Domain Black List Regex
+### Ignore Indicator Regexes

-Domains (including in email addresses) that match the given regex will not be searched (if blank, no domains will be black listed)
+Domains and emails that match the given regex will not be searched (if blank, no domains will be ignored).

 ## Installation Instructions